AsymLabs/realpath-lib/README.md

 The function `validate_realpath` will return an exit condition of **0 for success** or will **abort on failure**.
-This leads us to the following warning: **do not use validate_path at the top level of your shell - as a failure to validate will kill it and any sub-processes!**
+This leads us to the following warning: **do not use validate_realpath at the top level of your shell - as a failure to validate will kill the shell and any sub-processes!**

 >validate_realpath 'path-arg'
 >